 Chester Polo Club was formed in 2006, since then, tournaments have been played each season at the home of Chester Polo Club, Chester Racecourse.
 A match day at Chester Polo Club has vastly become a highlight of the Cheshire social scene as enthusiastic crowds folk to enjoy an afternoon of sport and vibrancy with great entertainment, food and drink.
 Guests are welcomed to the Roodee to mingle with the style set and enjoy an atmosphere like no other during the great British summer.

 Fierce competition is always anticipated from the worthiest contenders all fighting for the prestigious silverware and the title awarded in a Champagne-soaked presentation on finals day.

-For the latest information, sign up to our Chester Polo Club newsletter or subscribe to our social channels @ChesterPoloClub #ChesterPolo
+For the latest information, follow our social channels @ChesterPoloClub #ChesterPolo